gicentre/litvis/documents/tutorials/introduction/intro3.md

 Each rule should contain a `description` to be reported if the rule is broken, the label the rule applies to and then the rule itself.
 In this example we specify that the content between the paired labels must be at least 1 character long.

-Finally we can apply standard css styling to the html described in the `htmlTemplate`.
+Finally, we can apply standard 'CSS' styling to the html described in the `htmlTemplate`.
 Here we create a yellow background and italic text for any such content.

 To see the schema in action, copy the schema above into a file `todo.yaml` then create a new litvis document into which you copy the following code: